shnoppel/kazoo/core/kazoo_numbers/doc/README.md

 #### Bulk operations

-When you want to perform operations on a list of numbers, `knm_numbers` provides a nice way to do that, versus iterating over the list yourself.
+When you want to perform operations on a list of numbers, `knm_ops` provides a nice way to do that, versus iterating over the list yourself.

 ### Phone Numbers